zdlopez/zdlopez.github.io/_posts/2015-1-8-HR-Week4-Day4.md

 ### Hackathon

-Bren Cubacub, Christian Reyes, and Sasha Khadivian implemented the Gaia Script Chrome extension in 2 hours.
+Bren Cubacub, Christian Reyes, and Sasha Bayan implemented the Gaia Script Chrome extension in 2 hours.
 The extension takes your page and converts words to the scripture of Gaia and then transforms those elements to different colors and a continuously larger size.

 Other groups did some sweet extensions as well:  a chrome console javascript library injector, a feedback extension for Hack Reactor, and others.